The Invention of “Pet Food”

 We believe in transparency.
 We invite you into our “people food” kitchen, or on a tour with us to the farms where we get our ingredients.
 We have nothing to hide, nor should any brand of pet food you trust.
 You have a right to know what goes into your best friend’s food.
-If the brand you use now is not as transparent as Paul’s Custom Pet Food, isn’t it time to switch?
+If the brand you use now is not as transparent as Paul’s Custom Pet Food, perhaps it is time to switch?

-Below are a few of the ingredients we use at Paul’s Custom Pet Food, along with a few of their nutritive benefits.
+Below are a few of the ingredients we use at Paul’s Custom Pet Food, along with some their nutritive benefits.
 Please visit this page often, as we are constantly searching out the healthiest ingredients and new recipes to add to our menu.